Snowerest/leetcodeQuestion-Python/README.md

 # leetcodeQuestion-Python
 The answer to leetcode use python
+only python3 code